Update on January 28, 2021, to include current information and insights.

 - Sign Up

-Using these phrases will help guide your visitors to your conversion point once they get to your landing page.
+Using phrases like these will help guide your visitors to your conversion point once they get to your landing page.

 - Contact Us Today for a Free Guide.

 Additionally, we recommend finishing each description line with proper punctuation.
-Doing so ensures strong readability however Google displays your ad.
-Punctuation should be used in both description lines but not the headline of your ad.
+Doing so ensures strong readability, regardless of how Google chooses to display your ad.
+Punctuation should be used in both description lines but not the headline of your ad, per Google editorial guidelines.

 Ready to write great ad copy?
 Awesome!
 Understanding and using these six keys will help guide you as you go.